-The Appletons and Mrs. Tappan continued to live at 265 Commonwealth during the 1885-1886 winter season, but moved soon thereafter to a new home they had built at 251 Marlborough.
+The Appletons and Mrs. Tappan continued to live at 265 Commonwealth during the 1885-1886 winter season, but moved thereafter to a new home they had built at 251 Marlborough.

 The Richardsons continued to live at 265 Commonwealth in 1893.
 They also maintained homes in Petersham, New Hampshire, and York Beach, Maine, and also spent summers at the Bakers’ home, Westcliff, in Newport.

-In May of 1893, Thomas Richardson’s leather business failed, and in September he was charged with defrauding a number banks and merchants (most notably Baring Brothers & Co. of London and their Boston representatives, Kidder, Peabody & Co.).
-He disappeared from Boston and in November was seen by an acquaintance, traveling (apparently on pleasure) in China and Japan.
+In May of 1893, Thomas Richardson’s leather business failed, and in September he was charged with defrauding a number of banks and merchants (most notably Baring Brothers & Co. of London and their Boston representatives, Kidder, Peabody & Co.).
+He disappeared from Boston and in November was seen by an acquaintance, traveling in China and Japan.
 He does not appear to have returned to New England.

 During the 1894-1895 winter season, it was the home of Abbott Lawrence Rotch, professor of meteorology at Harvard, and his wife Margaret Randolph (Anderson) Rotch.
-They had been married in November of 1893 and 265 Commonwealth probably was their first home together.
+They had married in November of 1893 and 265 Commonwealth probably was their first home together.
 Prior to their marriage, he had lived at 3 Commonwealth with his mother, Annie Bigelow (Lawrence) Rotch, the widow of Benjamin Smith Rotch.
 By the 1895-1896 winter season, A. Lawrence and Margaret Rotch had moved to 235 Commonwealth.

-By mid-1900, Mary Richardson was once again living at 265 Commonwealth, listed alone (with her servants) in the 1900 US Census and shown as “Miss Richardson” in the 1901 Blue Book.
+By mid-1900, Mary (Baker) Richardson was once again living at 265 Commonwealth, listed alone (with her servants) in the 1900 US Census and shown as “Miss Richardson” in the 1901 Blue Book.

 By the 1901-1902 winter season, 265 Commonwealth was the home of Ezra Charles Fitch and his wife, Helen Louisa (Stevens) Fitch.
 They previously had lived at the Hotel Touraine (southeast corner of Boylston and Tremont).
 They also maintained a home, Riverhouse, in Manchester, Massachusetts.
 Ezra Fitch was president of the American Waltham Watch Company.

 Ezra and Helen Fitch and their daughter, Helen, continued to live there during the 1911-1912 season, but moved soon thereafter to 246 Beacon.

 By the 1912-1913 winter season, 265 Commonwealth was the home of Philip Leffingwell Spalding and his wife, Katherine Hobart (Ames) Spalding.
 They previously had lived in Philadelphia.
 He was president of the New England Telephone & Telegraph Company.
 By 1914, they had moved to 283 Commonwealth.

-By the 1913-1914 winter season, 265 Commonwealth was the home of Mrs. Alice (Greenwood) Howe, the widow of George Dudley Howe.
+By the 1913-1914 winter season, 265 Commonwealth was the home of Alice (Greenwood) Howe, the widow of George Dudley Howe.
 She previously had lived at 59 Commonwealth.
-She also maintained a summer home in Manchester.
+She also maintained a home in Manchester.

 Alice Howe was a close friend of the author, Sarah Orne Jewett, who dedicated her book, The Country of the Pointed Firs, to her.

-By the 1924-1925 winter season, 265 Commonwealth was the home of attorney Frederic Sprague Goodwin and his wife Juliet Borland (Higginson) Goodwin.
+By the 1924-1925 winter season, 265 Commonwealth was the home of attorney Frederic Sprague Goodwin and his wife, Juliet Borland (Higginson) Goodwin.
 They previously had lived at 390 Beacon.
 They also maintained a home, Mill Farm, in Dover, Massachusetts, which they sold in January of 1925 to Miss Amelia Peabody of 120 Commonwealth.
 The Goodwins subsequently summered in Manchester and then, by 1928, in Wenham.

 On December 1, 1941, 265 Commonwealth was purchased by Lillian Maud (Writer) Shooshan, the wife of Dikran Manoog Shooshan.
 They previously had lived at 12 St. Botolph.
-In February of 1943, she filed for (and subsequently received) permission to convert the property into a lodging house.
+In February of 1943, Lillian Shooshan filed for (and subsequently received) permission to convert the property into a lodging house.

-It remained a two-family dwelling in 2014.
+It remained a two-family dwelling in 2021.